 On 17 June 2021, the Board established a remuneration committee consisting of Leif West (committee chair) and Peter Wågström.
 The Remuneration Committee is primarily a preparatory body and submits proposals to the Board.
 The committee works in accordance with the most recently adopted rules of procedure, adopted by the Board on 23 August 2021.
 The main tasks of the Remuneration Committee are preparing information for the Board’s decisions in matters concerning remuneration principles, remuneration and other terms of employment for the company management, monitoring and evaluating ongoing programmes for variable remuneration to the company management and such programmes approved during the year, and monitoring and evaluating the application of the guidelines for remuneration to group management decided on by the General Meeting and current remuneration structures and levels in the company.

-According to the Board’s rules of procedure, the tasks of the Audit Committee are to be conducted by the entire Board.
+According to the Board's rules of procedure, the audit committee shall be appointed by the Board and consist of at least two members.
 The Audit Committee is primarily a preparatory body that develops proposals for the Board.
 The Audit Committee works in accordance with rules of procedure adopted by the Board.
 Its main tasks are, without impact on the Board’s responsibilities and tasks in general, to: